I’ve never heard of this blood group diet! :O It sounds interesting though. :/posted about 3 years ago

 First time I ever heard of this diet!

-And it alrdy seems like a load of crock.posted almost 3 years ago
+And it alrdy seems like a load of crock.posted about 3 years ago